0xNirvana/Writeups/Vulnversity/vulnversity_writeup.md

 1. `-p-400` will check the first 400 ports
 2. The flag `-n` will not perform DNS resolution

 #### [Task 3] GoBuster
 This task is all about learning basics related to [GoBuster](https://github.com/OJ/gobuster) which is a directory discovery tool.
 In case, if we don't have the tool on our attacking machine, in the task itself installation is explained.
-So, we run the GoBuster to check all the directories.
+Moving forward, we run the GoBuster to check all the directories.

 We run the following command to get a list of all the directories:
 `gobuster dir -u http://<machine IP>:3333 -w <wordlist path>`